armadaproject/armada/docs/user.md

 Queues are provided with a fair share of the resource available on all clusters over time.

-That is to say if there are 5 queues and they were all to submit infinite jobs (Well in excess of cluster capacity), then each queue should receive the  same amount of compute resource over the course of time.
+That is to say if there are 5 queues and they were all to submit infinite jobs (well in excess of cluster capacity), then each queue should receive the  same amount of compute resource over the course of time.
 No single queue should get a larger share of the available resource.

 The reason we say over time, as at any single moment we cannot guarantee the queues will be exactly equal, however each job submitted has a cost.
 So if one queue gets a larger share early, they'll receive a lesser share later to make up for it.